johnnynumberfive-coder/railsproof/README.md

 > **You write the Rails app.
 We write the tests.**

-RailsProof analyzes a Rails application, discovers behavior that should be tested, writes Minitest tests, and verifies generated tests against the application before keeping them.
+RailsProof analyzes a Rails application, discovers behavior that should be tested, writes ordinary Minitest tests, and verifies generated tests against the application before deciding what to keep.

 It combines two approaches:

-1. **Deterministic Rails inspection** for behavior RailsProof can identify with certainty.
+1. **Deterministic Rails inspection** for behavior RailsProof can identify with confidence.
 2. **AI-assisted analysis** for application-specific behavior that a fixed rule engine cannot reasonably anticipate.

 RailsProof is being developed for modern Rails applications, with current development targeting **Rails 8.1+** and **Ruby 4.0+**.

 > **Status: Early development**
 >
-> RailsProof is under active development.
+> RailsProof is under active development ahead of its first public release.
 Its behavior and public API may change.
 Use version control when trying it on real applications.

 ---